mistweaverco/tafuta.nvim/README.md

   -- blazingly fast ⚡ search 🔍
   {
     'mistweaverco/tafuta.nvim',
-    cmd = { "Tf" },
+    -- Make sure this matches the command you want to use and the command pass to setup -- e.g. if you want to use `:Rg` then the cmd should be `Rg` -- If you don't want to use a command, you can omit this option completely cmd = { "Tf" },
     config = function()
       -- Setup is required, even if you don't pass any options require('tafuta').setup({
-        -- The user command to run the search e.g. `:Tf <query>` user_command = "Tf",
+        -- The user command to run the search e.g. `:Tf <query>` -- Default: "Tf", but it can be anything you want.
+        -- If you don't want a command, you can set it to `nil` user_command = "Tf",
-        -- rg options, a lua table of options to pass to rg rg_options = nil,
+        -- rg options, a lua table of options to pass to rg, -- e.g. { "--hidden", "--no-ignore" }
+        -- Default: nil
+        -- See `rg --help` for more options rg_options = nil,
       })
     end,